christianeisendle/nxprdlib-kernel-bal/README.md

 # Note: dtc is part of the device-tree-compiler package: sudo apt-get install device-tree-compiler
-sudo dtc -I dts -O dtb -o bal.dtbo -@ bal-overlay.dts sudo mv bal.dtbo overlays/ sudo echo "dtoverlay=bal" >> config.txt
+sudo dtc -I dts -O dtb -o bal.dtbo -@ bal-overlay.dts sudo mv bal.dtbo overlays/

+# Note:
+#   On older Kernels (e.g. 4.1.x) the naming conventions for overlays is different (xxx-overlay.dtb)
+#   In this case the commands have to be called like this:
+#   sudo dtc -I dts -O dtb -o bal-overlay.dtb -@ bal-overlay.dts
+#   sudo mv bal-overlay.dtb overlays/

+sudo echo "dtoverlay=bal" >> config.txt
 # optional step: In case BUSY pin should be mapped to a different GPIO than 25, which is default:
 sudo echo "dtparam=busy-pin-gpio=23" >> config.txt